seven-hills-technology/seven-hills-technology.github.io/index.md

         </div>
         <div class="sh-home-text">
             <div class="sh-tagline">
-                <h1 class="sh-header-lines"><span>Web and mobile applications for modern business challenges.</span></h1>
+                <h1 class="sh-header-lines"><span>Web and mobile apps for innovative organizations.</span></h1>
             </div>
-            <div class="sh-description home-description">Seven Hills Technology is a mobile and web application development company in Cincinnati, OH with one goal: to help your organization succeed by developing custom software solutions to meet your needs.
+            <div class="sh-description home-description">Seven Hills Technology is an innovation company in Cincinnati, OH with one goal: to help your organization succeed by developing custom mobile and web apps to meet your needs.
             </div>
             <div class="sh-description home-description">
                 Business of all sizes and industries can grow with technology, and we’re here to show you how.